satishveesam/satishveesam9-ME_QCALC_V3-master/README.md

 ## ⭐ Support

-If you like this projec
+If you like this project, give it a ⭐ on GitHub!